mmueller/supybot-git/README.md

   This will affect output from the periodic polling as well as the log command.
 Default: 5

+* `shaSnarfing`: Enables or disables SHA sharfing, a feature which watches the channel for mentions of a SHA and replies with the description of the matching commit, if found.
+Default: True

 How Notification Works
 ----------------------